RAP for Statistics

 SQL

-For best practice on writing SQL code, here is a particularly useful word document produced by our Data Hub.
-This outlines a variety of best practices, ranging from naming conventions, to to formatting your SQL code so that it is easy to follow visually.
+For best practice on writing T-SQL code used in SQL Server, here is a particularly useful Word document produced by our Data Hub.
+This outlines a variety of best practices, ranging from naming conventions, to formatting your SQL code so that it is easy to follow visually.

 R